Former NFL Player Tim Green Has A New Opponent — ALS

 "I was well trained in that verse," he says.

 But a diagnosis in 2016 made denial impossible.
 Doctors confirmed that Tim, also a former NPR commentator, had ALS, known as Lou Gehrig's disease.
-The degenerative illness attacks the body's motor nerve cells, weakening muscles in the arms and legs, and the muscles that control speech, swallowing and breathing.
+The degenerative illness attacks the body's motor nerve cells, weakening muscles in the arms and legs as well as the muscles that control speech, swallowing and breathing.

 Tim tried to keep it private — he didn't want people feeling sorry for him.